|Formerly known as||Milwaukee Kings 1970s-present and Maniac Milwaukee Kings 1992-1995|

 During the 1980s, the Milwaukee Kings grew in numbers and gained notoriety fast.
 The MKs soon opened at Chestnut and Noble (Eckhart Park) in the Noble Square section of West Town.
 Before long, the MKs spread into the Logan Square neighborhood where they multiplied and took turf around Riis Park in the Belmont-Cragin neighborhood from Fullerton Ave to Altgeld and Marmora to Meade “M-Town.”

-In the year 1991, the Spanish Cobras, Latin Disciples and Imperial Gangsters began to feud over drug territory and by 1992 they were in a state of a three way gang war.
+In the year 1991, the Spanish Cobras, Latin Disciples, Latin Eagles and Imperial Gangsters began to feud over drug territory and by 1992 they were in a state of a three way gang war.
 These bigger gangs approached all their smaller allies like the Milwaukee Kings and told them they had to choose which of the three they would be allied with while you would have to go to war with the other two.
-The Milwaukee Kings were closer to the Latin Disciples so they sided with the Disciples.
+The Milwaukee Kings were closer to the Latin Disciples because of a deep history of being close to the MLD founder Albert Hernandez so they sided with the Disciples.
 The Latin Disciples then created the “Maniac Familia” and took on the official name “Maniac Latin Disciples.”
 Any gang that sided with the MLDs had to carry the first name of “Maniac” and that is when the Milwaukee Kings became the “Maniac Milwaukee Kings.”
-Now the Milwaukee Kings would begin a war with the Spanish Cobras and the Insane Familia gangs and the “Almighty” gangs that are allied with the Imperial Gangsters.
+Now the Milwaukee Kings would begin a war with the Spanish Cobras and the Insane Familia gangs and the “Almighty” gangs that are allied with the Imperial Gangsters and Latin Eagles.

 In 1995, the Maniac Latin Disciples began imposing heavier taxes on their fellow Maniacs and also began infringing on their drug turf, this led to a major uprising within the Maniacs as some of the gangs began disbanding from the Maniac title.
-The Latin Eagles, Latin Lovers, Latin Jivers and Milwaukee Kings all left the Maniacs.
-The Eagles went to the Almighty family while Latin Lovers turned Insane.
+The Latin Lovers, Latin Jivers and Milwaukee Kings all left the Maniacs.
+The Latin Lovers turned Insane.
 The Jivers and MKs went their own way and went under nothing.
 The Latin Jivers then became the one and only allies the MKs had on the north side, in Cicero the MKs had no allies and this led to the demise of the CMKs.
 Too many incarcerations from Cicero police brought down the leadership of CMKs and the rest of CMK had too many gang wars to fight without their leadership and the operation shut down, Cicero turned out to be a bad investment.

 The Milwaukee Kings have only lost one piece of territory, Shubert and Fairfield but all of “M-Town” has stayed in tact because MKs have ferociously defended it.
 The MKs have been known to be one of the more ruthless organizations that does not need allies to survive as long as police do not target them too heavily like they did in Cicero.